 But toss in a bunch of legalese, and contracts can be confusing, especially for photographers just starting out.
 While you can get a head start by using sample wedding photography contracts, photographers need to make sure the information tailors to them by asking themselves a few questions.

-Here’s what photographers need to consider before finalising the wedding photography contract.
+Here’s what photographers need to consider before finalizing the wedding photography contract.

 First and foremost, the top of the contract should cover some basic information about the day.
 The wedding date and city should be included, along with the names and contact information for both the bride and groom.